Nikko Toshogu Shrine, Seeking a Peaceful World Even After Death

 Measures against Feudal Lords to Rule the Nation

-Ieyasu experienced the difficulties of inheritance during the Warring States period (1467-1590) when it was commonly understood that the strong always win.
+Ieyasu experienced in the difficulties of inheritance during the Warring States period (1467-1590) when it was commonly understood that the strong always win.
 Numerous warlords rose to power through their superior military, intellectual, and economic prowess, alongside their strong leadership, but these territories fell once the demise of the charismatic leaders.
 Among these were Imagawa Yoshimoto (1519-1560,今川義元), Takeda Shingen (1521-1753,武田信玄), Hojo Ujiyasu (1515-1571, 北条氏康), Oda Nobunaga (1534-1582,織田信長), Toyotomi Hideyoshi (1537-1598,豊臣秀吉), and more.
 Hence, Ieyasu made Iemitsu (1604-1651, 徳川家光), the heir of the second shogun Hidetada (1579-1632, 徳川秀忠), to be the third shogun, instead of a bright young brother of Iemitsu.
 This clarified the eldest son's inheritance.
 Furthermore, Ieyasu did not aim for a singular shogun to govern the shogunate; instead, he envisioned a system where the most suitable individual in each role could govern effectively, leveraging organizational prowess.

 Ieyasu implemented three measures to transition from military to civil rule: First, he enacted the Acts for the Military Houses in 1615.
 Secondly, he issued the "One Castle per Province" law to destroy all castles except those where the lord resided.
 As a result, the nearly 3,000 castles were drastically reduced to about 170.
+Consequently, the power of the federal lords was weakened.
 Ieyasu's goal was to concentrate power in the hands of the shogunate and especially to reduce the power of the western lords who favored the Toyotomi clan.
 Thirdly, he constructed multiple castles to counter Toyotomi's patron lords.
 Specifically, the Osaka Castle, originally built by Toyotomi Hideyoshi, was dismantled, and atop its grounds, the Tokugawa Osaka Castle was erected, bringing Osaka under direct shogunate control.
 Nagoya Castle was built at a strategic location along the Tokaido Road, serving as a crucial point in the transportation network between Osaka, Kyoto, and Edo.
 Ieyasu's ninth son, Yoshinao (1601-1650, 徳川義直), assumed the first Nagoya Castle load.
 Likewise, at a key location along the sea route of the Kii Peninsula, Wakayama Castle was expanded and his tenth son, Yorinobu (1602-1671, 徳川頼宣), became its inaugural castle lord.
 In addition, Hikone Castle was built at the key point toward Kyoto.
 One of Ieyasu's trusted generals, Ii Naomasa (1561-1602, 井伊直政), ruled Hikone Domain.

 Measures for Temples